 School authority grant applications will be reviewed by Alberta Education.
-Grant awarding per student will not exceed \$1,350.
+Grant awarding per student will not exceed \$945.

-Students registered as a non-primary student as part of the application-based grant after the September 29th, 2021 deadline will be funded as an adjustment of the grant in the following year.
+Students registered as a non-primary student as part of the application-based grant after the September 29, 2023 deadline will be funded on actual enrolments.